-point that comed metals are the best kind of money, admitting, as they do, an ineffaceable stamp of value, and thus uniting the requisites of a sign and a commodity."
+"Then, after all, we must come round to the point that coined metals are the best kind of money, admitting, as they do, an ineffaceable stamp of value, and thus uniting the requisites of a sign and a commodity,"

-"The best, at all events, up to a certain point in the progress of society, and, in general, till all societies which make mutual exchanges have reached that point.
-Neither we, nor the travelling merchants of Siberia, nor the cultivators with whom we deal, have yet reached this point; and there is no doubt that it would be greatly for our advantage to be possessed of coined metals as a medium of exchange.
-As we cannot have them, these mammoth hones must answer our purposes. these mammoth bones must answer our purposes.
+"The best, at all events, up to a certain point in the progress of society, and, in general, till all societies winch make mutual exchanges have reached that point.
+Neither we, nor the travelling merchants of Siberia, nor the cultivators with whom we deal, have yet readied this point; and there is no doubt that it would be greatly for our advantage to be possessed of coined metals as a medium of exchange.
+As we cannot have them, these mammoth bones must answer our purposes.
 They promise to do so better than any device we have yet made trial of."

 Some one suggested that a metal medium might be procured by a little trouble and expense, if it should be thought worth while.
-Most of the Mongolian women they saw had small weights of virgin gold or silver fastened to their braids of hair, and might be easily prevailed on to part with them; and some persons in the present company had chanced to pick up morsels of silver in the beds of streams, and among the fragments of rock on the mountain side. the fragments of rock on the mountain side.
-Where would be the difficulty of impressing marks upon these, and thus instituting a sort of rude coinage?
+Most of the Mongolian women they saw had small weights of virgin gold or silver fastened to their braids of hair, and might be easily prevailed on to part with them; and some persons in the present company had chanced to pick up morsels of silver in the beds of streams, and among the fragments of rock on the mountain side.
+Where would be the difficulty of impressing marks upon these, and thus instituting a sort of rude coinage ?
 It was, however, agreed that the temptation of clipping pieces of precious metal of an irregular form would be too strong to be safely ventured; to say nothing of the cost of production, which must be disproportionately heavy in the case of a small society which had no apparatus for facilitating the work of coining.
-It would be difficult, Ernest observed, to have

 It would be difficult, Ernest observed, to have any com of a low denomination, as the cost of production would confer a high value on the smallest fragments of gold or silver; and, as for lead, it was too plentiful, and too easily melted and marked, to be made money of in their district.
 It appeared to Taddeus that there was no objection to their society having a new commodity of considerable arbitrary value in its possession, if it was once settled by what party the expense of its preparation should be defrayed.
 Some authority would of course be instituted by which the work of coining would be undertaken.
-Would the labour be bestowed freely by that party!
-If not, by whom!
+Would the labour be bestowed freely by that party ?
+If not, by whom ?